 You might consider using IBM Toolkit for Swift – Linux on z Systems to simplify your development process by using the other contents of the toolkit: Swift 3.0 compiler, Swift Runtime, Swift Core Libraries, Swift LLDB debugger, and Swift Package Manager.
-Once your application is ready, you might also want to try deploying your production application on IBM Bluemix.
+Once your application is ready, you might also want to try deploying your production application on IBM Cloud.

 Get support for Kitura

 - Found a bug?
 Want a new feature?

 - Open an issue or get involved and raise a pull request on GitHub.

 - Chat directly with Swift@IBM Engineering on Slack?.

 - Use the kitura tag to search for questions and answers on Stack Overflow.